Last Updated: 11 November 2019

 - To credit reference agencies for the purposes of making periodic searches in the context of managing and taking decisions about Forcepoint's relationship or prospective relationship with a Forcepoint Customer, Vendor or Business Partner.
 Such information as is provided to credit reference agencies may be used by other credit providers to take decisions about the Forcepoint Customer, Vendor or Business Partner.

-Forcepoint’s policy is to maintain contracts with all third parties with whom we share personal information that restrict their access, use and disclosure of personal data in compliance with our legal obligations, including those under the Privacy Shield.
+Forcepoint’s policy is to maintain contracts with all third parties with which we share personal data that restrict their access, use and disclosure of personal data in compliance with our legal obligations, including those under GDPR and Privacy Shield.

-You may opt-out of receiving marketing messages from Forcepoint or its business partners without de-registering with us.
-To opt out of receiving marketing messages please send an opt out email to email@example.com.
-Please note that, by opting out, you acknowledge and agree that you will not receive emails concerning upgrades and enhancements to Forcepoint products.
+You may at any time change your communications preferences to withdraw your consent to receive marketing messages from Forcepoint or its business partners without de-registering with us.
+You may also withdraw your consent to receive marketing messages by sending an email request to firstname.lastname@example.org.
+Please keep in mind that if you elect to de-register you will not receive emails concerning upgrades and enhancements to Forcepoint products.
 However, we will continue to send you services-related (non-marketing) communications in connection with the administration of your organization's account and products or services that you have requested from Forcepoint on behalf of your organization.

-6. YOUR RIGHTS: ACCESSING AND CHANGING YOUR PERSONAL INFORMATION3
+7. YOUR RIGHTS: ACCESSING AND CHANGING YOUR PERSONAL DATA3

-Forcepoint seeks to ensure that your information and preferences are accurate and complete.
-You have the right to update your information and/or preferences at any time.
-If you wish to review or change the information we have regarding you or to update your preferences regarding our retention or use of your personal information please let us know by sending an e-mail with your name, full mailing address and e-mail address to firstname.lastname@example.org together with a description of the changes you request.4
+Forcepoint seeks to ensure that your personal data and preferences are accurate and complete.
+You have the right to update your personal data and/or preferences at any time.
+If you wish to review or change the personal data we have regarding you or to update your preferences regarding our retention or use of your personal data please let us know by sending an e-mail with your name, full mailing address and e-mail address to email@example.com together with a description of the changes you request4.

 You may also make changes by writing to Forcepoint at:

-Attention: Director, Global Compliance & Ethics/Data Protection Officer
+Attention: Senior Director, Ethics & Compliance/Data Protection Officer

 10900-A Stonelake Blvd., Quarry Oaks 1, Suite 350